TRP1991/TRP1991/README.md

 - 👋 Hi, I’m @TRP1991
 - 👀 I’m interested in programming and development
-- 🌱 I’m currently learning C#
+- 🌱 I’m currently learning Pentesting
-- 💞️ I’m looking to collaborate on software and videogames projects
+- 💞️ I’m looking to collaborate on software and security projects
 - 📫 How to reach me?
 You can find me on LinkedIn! https://www.linkedin.com/in/tamara-rubilar-pinilla/

 <!---